 The wake-up flag is set when the transceiver detects a local or a remote wake-up request.
 A local wake-up request is detected when a logic state change on pin WAKE remains stable for at least t{wake} .
-A remote wake-up request is detected when the bus remains in dominant state for at least t{BUS} .
-The wake-up flag can only be set in Standby mode, go-to-sleep command mode or Sleep mode.
+A remote wake-up request is detected after two bus dominant states of at least t{BUSdom} (with each dominant state followed by a recessive state of at least t{BUSrec}).
+The wake-up flag can only be set in Standby mode, Go-to-sleep command mode or Sleep mode.
 Setting of the flag is blocked during the UV{NOM} flag waiting time.
 By setting the wake-up flag, the UV{NOM} flag and timers are cleared.
-The wake-up flag is immediately available on pins $\overline{\sf ERR}$ and RXD (provided that $V{\sf I/O}$ and $V{\sf CC}$ are present).
-The flag is cleared at power-on, or when the ${\sf UV}{\sf NOM}$ flag is set or the transceiver enters normal mode.
+The wake-up flag is immediately available on pins \overline{ERR} and RXD (provided that $V{I/O}$ and V{CC} are present).
+The flag is cleared at power-on, or when the UV{NOM} flag is set or the transceiver enters Normal mode.